hylu-dev/next-game/README.md

 ---

-This is my submission for Ubisoft NEXT 2024 where we create a C++ game in 3 days, using the provided graphics API.
+This is my submission for Ubisoft NEXT 2024 where we develop a C++ game in 3 days, using the provided graphics API.
 The topic for this year was to make a game that involves the concept of _"firing projectiles"_.

 ## Dark Star: Showdown